Healthy Homes Assessment Poraiti

 Poraiti Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Poraiti and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Poraiti and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords must keep records of their the compliance with all Healthy Homes Standards that apply or will apply to the rental property.

-• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes